KidRated.com is listed by the kidSAFE Seal Program.

 Hamstead Heath

 Stroll across the Heath and pop into this English Heritage stately home.
 Buy some jam from the shop and treat yourself to a coffee in the Pump House café.
-Oh and don’t forget those wellies as Heath walks get very muddy and also has lots of hidden waterlogged moments.
+Oh and don’t forget those wellies as Heath walks get very muddy!

-If you, like many other parents, have found out that animals make every day out with the kids better, head out to Golders Hill Park.
+If you, like many other parents, have found out that animals make every day out with the kids better, head out to Golders Hill Park after your family walk.

 2. Primrose Hill and Regent’s Park